diMosella/donkey-frontend-base/README.md

 ### For Visual Studio Code:

-  1. Preferred packages:
+* Preferred packages:

   1. Debugger for Chrome
   1. EditorConfig for VS Code
   1. ESLint
   1. stylelint
-    1. (Sublime Text Keymap)
-    1. (Theme - Oceanic Next)

 ### Clone the project: